-CLS services may not supplant services otherwise available to the beneficiary through a local educational agency under the Individuals with Disabilities Education Act (IDEA) or the Rehabilitation Act of 1973 or State Plan services (e.g., Personal Care [assistance with activities of daily living (ADL) in a certified specialized residential setting] and Home Help or Expanded Home Help [assistance in the beneficiary's own, unlicensed home with meal preparation, laundry, routine household care and maintenance, ADL and shopping]).
-If such assistance appears to be needed, the beneficiary must request Home Help and, if necessary, Expanded Home Help from MDHHS.
-CLS may be used for those activities while the beneficiary awaits determination by MDHHS of the amount, scope and duration of Home Help or Expanded Home Help.
-If the beneficiary requests it, the PIHP case manager or supports coordinator must assist him/her in requesting Home Help or in filling out and sending a request for Fair Hearing when the beneficiary believes that the MDHHS authorization of amount, scope and duration of Home Help does not appear to reflect the beneficiary's needs based on the findings of the MDHHS assessment.
+CLS services may not supplant services otherwise available to the beneficiary through a local educational agency under IDEA (e.g., Personal Care [assistance with activities of daily living (ADL) in a certified specialized residential setting] and Home Help [assistance in the beneficiary's own, unlicensed home with meal preparation, laundry, routine household care and maintenance, ADL and shopping]).
+If such assistance appears to be needed, the beneficiary must request Home Help from MDHHS.
+CLS may be used for those activities while the beneficiary awaits determination by MDHHS of the amount, scope and duration of Home Help.
+If the beneficiary requests it, the PIHP case manager or supports coordinator must assist them in requesting Home Help or in filling out and sending a request for Fair Hearing when the beneficiary believes that the MDHHS authorization of amount, scope and duration of Home Help does not appear to reflect the beneficiary's needs based on the findings of the MDHHS assessment.

-Staff assistance, support and/or training with activities such as:
+CLS staff provide assistance, support and/or training with activities such as:

-- Money management - Non-medical care (not requiring nurse or physician intervention) - Socialization and relationship building - Transportation from the beneficiary's residence to community activities, among community activities, and from the community activities back to the beneficiary's residence (transportation to and from medical appointments is excluded) - Participation in regular community activities and recreation opportunities (e.g., attending classes, movies, concerts and events in a park; volunteering; voting) - Attendance at medical appointments - Acquiring or procuring goods (other than those listed under shopping) and nonmedical services - Reminding, observing and/or monitoring of medication administration
+- Money management - Non-medical care (not requiring nurse or physician intervention) - Socialization and relationship building - Transportation from the beneficiary's residence to community activities, among community activities, and from the community activities back to the beneficiary's residence (transportation to and from medical appointments is excluded) - Participation in regular community activities and recreation opportunities (e.g., attending classes, movies, concerts and events in a park; volunteering; voting) - Attendance at medical appointments - Acquiring or procuring goods (other than those listed under shopping) and nonmedical services - Reminding, observing and/or monitoring of medication administration - Observing and/or monitoring with preserving the health and safety of the beneficiary in order that they may reside or be supported in the most integrated, independent community setting

 CLS may be provided in a licensed specialized residential setting as a complement to, and in conjunction with, State Plan coverage of Personal Care in Specialized Residential Settings.
-Transportation to medical appointments is covered by Medicaid through Medicaid Fee-for-Service (FFS) or the Medicaid Health Plan.
+Transportation to medical appointments is covered by Medicaid through Medicaid FFS or the Medicaid Health Plan.
 Payment for CLS services may not be made, directly or indirectly, to responsible relatives (i.e., spouses or parents of minor children) or the guardian of the beneficiary receiving CLS.
-CLS assistance with meal preparation, laundry, routine household care and maintenance, ADL and/or shopping may be used to complement Home Help or Expanded Home Help services when the beneficiary's needs for this assistance have been officially determined to exceed the allowable parameters.
+CLS assistance with meal preparation, laundry, routine household care and maintenance, ADL and/or shopping may be used to complement Home Help services when the beneficiary's needs for this assistance have been officially determined to exceed the allowable parameters.
 CLS may also be used for activities while the beneficiary awaits the decision from a Fair Hearing of the appeal of a MDHHS decision.
-Reminding, observing, guiding, and/or training of these activities are CLS coverages that do not supplant Home Help or Expanded Home Help.
+Reminding, observing, guiding, and/or training of these activities are CLS coverages that do not supplant Home Help.

-CLS provides support to a beneficiary younger than 18, and the family in the care of their child, while facilitating the child's independence and integration into the community.
+CLS provides support to a beneficiary younger than 18, and the family in the care of their child, while facilitating the beneficiary's independence and integration into the community.
 This service provides skill development related to ADL, such as bathing, eating, dressing, personal hygiene, household chores and safety skills; and skill development to achieve or maintain mobility, sensory-motor, communication, socialization and relationship-building skills, and participation in leisure and community activities.
 These supports must be provided directly to, or on behalf of, the child.
 These supports may serve to reinforce skills or lessons taught in school, therapy, or other settings.
 For children and adults up to age 26 who are enrolled in school, CLS services are not intended to supplant services provided in school or other settings.